salmans/codd/README.md

 # codd

-`codd` (named after [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd)) is a library for evaluating *typed* relational expressions in a minimal in-memory database. `codd` is primarily developed to support an implementation of [`razor`](https://github.com/salmans/rusty-razor) based on relational algebra but it is designed to be consistent with common concepts in database theory and may be used as a minimal general purpose in-memory database.
+`codd` (named after [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd)) is a library for evaluating *typed* relational expressions in a monotonically growing minimal database in memory. `codd` is primarily developed to support an implementation of [`razor`](https://github.com/salmans/rusty-razor) based on relational algebra, however, its design is consistent with common concepts of database theory and may be used as a minimal general purpose database.

 The implementation of database instances in `codd` is borrowed from [`datafrog`](https://github.com/rust-lang/datafrog):
 * `Instance<T>` (`Variable<T>` in `datafrog`) contains tuples of type `T`,
 * Incremental view maintenance is implemented by maintaining tuples of `Instance<T>` in three sets of `to_add` (candidate tuples to be inserted), `recent` (recently added tuples), and `stable` (old tuples that have been reflected in all views).

-Unlike `datafrog`, `codd` distinguishes relation instances from views and offers the trait `Expression<T>` and types that implement `Expression<T>` to query the database.
+In contrast, `codd` distinguishes relation instances from views and offers the trait `Expression<T>` and types that implement `Expression<T>` to query a database.

 The relational algebra and database terminology in `codd` is adopted from [Alice's book](http://webdam.inria.fr/Alice/).